 -

-Indie creations: Marta Roura Castellò and her travels through time with Transparent Sculptural Jewelry
+Indie Interviews: Marta Roura Castellò, Transparent Sculptural Jewelry

 Marta Roura Castellò takes us across the ancient Mediterranean with her Transparent Sculptural Jewelry.
 I wanted to know her as a designer, an architect, and especially the woman...